Charles Sumner: Emancipation

-The Radicals desired the immediate emancipation of slaves and persistently lobbied for it as wartime policy, but Lincoln was resistant, since the slave states would be encouraged to join the Confederacy.
-Lincoln instead adopted a plan for gradual emancipation and compensation to slavers, but consulted Sumner frequently.
+The Radicals desired the immediate emancipation of slaves and persistently lobbied for it as wartime policy, but Lincoln resisted, because it might prompt the border slave states to join the Confederacy.
+Lincoln instead proposed a plan for gradual emancipation and compensation to slave owners, but consulted Sumner frequently.
 Despite their disagreements, Lincoln called Sumner "my idea of a bishop" and an embodiment of the American people's conscience.

 In May 1861, Sumner counseled Lincoln to make emancipation the war's primary objective.
 He believed that military necessity would eventually force Lincoln's hand and that emancipation would give the Union higher moral standing, which would keep Britain from entering the Civil War on the Confederacy's side.
 In October 1861, at the Massachusetts Republican Convention in Worcester, Sumner openly expressed his belief that slavery was the war's sole cause and that the Union government's primary objective was to end it.
 Sumner argued that Lincoln could command the Union Army to emancipate slaves under color of martial law.
 In the conservative press, Sumner's speech was denounced as incendiary.
 Conservative Massachusetts newspapers editorialized that he was mentally ill and a "candidate for the insane asylum," but the Radicals fully endorsed Sumner's speech, and he continued to advance his argument publicly.
-As an intermediate measure, the Radicals passed two Confiscation Acts in 1861 and 1862 that allowed the military to emancipate confiscated slaves whom the Confederate military had impressed into service.
+As an intermediate measure, the Radicals passed Confiscation Acts in 1861 and 1862 that allowed the military to emancipate slaves whom the Confederate military had impressed into service.

 On January 1, 1863, Lincoln issued the Emancipation Proclamation, abolishing slavery in all Confederate territory.
-The Thirteenth Amendment subsequently abolished the practice of chattel slavery.
+The Thirteenth Amendment subsequently abolished chattel slavery.